 Paste your ufw status verbose output and click Audit.

-Paste sudo ufw status verbose.
+Paste sudo ufw status verbose or sudo nft list ruleset.
 See traffic funnel and audit findings.

 Paste your ufw status verbose output and click Audit.